All Students take 2 core modules in Missional Leadership as a foundation, they then choose elective modules depending on the pathway they choose.

 The programme is aimed at a wide range of students who are in some form of Christian ministry within churches, mission agencies or community projects.

-Students can take the course either full-time (1 year – September only entry) or part-time (over 3 years – August or January entry).
+Students can take the course part-time (over 3 years – September or January entry).

 Access to MA